 Bank (1978) 21 Cal.3d 801, 814 [148 Cal.Rptr.
 22, 582 P.2d 109].)
 The special

-verdict form may need to be augmented for the jury to make factual finding that
+verdict form may need to be augmented for the jury to make any factual findings

 The role of the jury in awarding prejudgment interest is not clear from Civil Code

-function of deciding whether the case is one to which the statute applies.
-The jury
+of deciding whether the case is one to which the statute applies.
+The jury does not

-does not select the interest rate, which is 7 percent as a matter of law.
-(Michelson
+select the interest rate, which is seven percent as a matter of law.
+(Michelson v.

 It is settled that prejudgment interest cannot be awarded on damages for the